It Came from the Desert

 It Came from the Desert is a 1989 action-adventure game by Cinemaware.
 It was originally released for the Amiga, but later ported to MS-DOS, as well as released in distinctly different forms to consoles.
-The TurboGrafx-16 release is distinctly different from the computer versions, in terms of gameplay and presentation.
-An expansion set Antheads: It Came from the Desert II was released in 1990.
+The TurboGrafx-16 release is different from the computer versions, in terms of gameplay and presentation.
+An expansion, Antheads: It Came from the Desert II, was released in 1990.

 The game is inspired by dozens of 1950s monster movies especially the 1954 mutant-ant classic Them!, with the title referencing the 1953 horror film, It Came from Outer Space.
 The game is a non-linear combination of dialogue boxes and several types of action scenes, typical of contemporary Cinemaware releases.